satellitecomponent/Neurite/README.md

 - Breaking up the AI's output into a chain of thought reasoning correlates to improved Ai response.
 - Mind mapping combined with our fractal interface goes beyond chain of thought reasoning to produce an interactive fractal web of thought.
 - Notes are easily returned to wherever they are at any point in the fractal via our search bar, or by clicking on their syntax highlighted titles in the notes tab.

+To interact with the Ai, you either need an OpenAi API key, or you can install an Ai directly in browser!

 - The Mandelbrot set acts as the terrain for your mind-map to grow into an interconnected tapestry of thoughts, references, and creations!